mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 - Loop through the Slots;
 - Return [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) in which we:
 - Update the injected Repository with the new Slot;
 - Produce a new `CreatedEvent` event with information on the new Slot;
 - Emit the event;
-- And finally run the Promises.&#x20;
+- And finally, run the Promises.&#x20;

-That last entire section is where we actually enforce the transactional boundary and hand-off to other's to do whatever they might need the event for.
+That last entire section is where we actually enforce the transactional boundary and hand off to other's to do whatever they might need the event for.

 ### Use case #2: Check in